Faryalaurooj/Super-Resolution-using-Single-Image-GAN/README.md

 python -m pip install -r requirements.txt

-This code was tested with python 3.6, torch 1.4
+This code was tested with python 3.10.9, torch 1.12.1

-Please note: the code currently only supports torch 1.4 or earlier because of the optimization scheme.

-For later torch versions, you may try this repository: https://github.com/kligvasser/SinGAN (results won't necessarily be identical to the official implementation).

 #SUPER RESOLUTION

-To super resolve an image, please run:
+To super resolve an image using this GAN model with help of a single low resolution mage as an input, place the low resolution image inside input / images folder and  please run:

 python SR.py --input_name <LR_image_file_name>